cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    Here are listed all the filter names that can be given as paramter to the function :py:meth:`meshlab.MeshSet.apply_filter`.

+   Please note: some filter parameters depend on the mesh(es) used as input of the filter.
+Default values listed here are computed on a 1x1x1 cube (pymeshlab/tests/sample/cube.obj), and they will be computed on the input mesh if they are left as default.

 .. data:: alpha_complex_shape

    *MeshLab filter name*: 'Alpha Complex/Shape'